urban-plumber/urban-plumber.github.io/index.md

 The project has two phases:

-- Phase 1.
-(May 2020 – Nov 2020) a single site evaluation to ensure participants are comfortable with the configuration, submission and evaluation process.
+- Phase 1. (complete) a single site evaluation to ensure participants are comfortable with the configuration, submission and evaluation process.
 Initial submissions are due 31 August 2020.
 - Phase 2.
-(Nov 2020 – Mar 2021) a multi-site evaluation across a range of increasingly urbanised sites.
+(May – Jul 2021) a multi-site evaluation across a range of increasingly urbanised sites.

 ## Who should get involved?